Alieze-Ali/web-module-project-redux/README.md

 * [a] Note that the deleteMovie reducer case and action creator are already available.

-* [b] **We can delete movies within the Movie Component.** Connect the deleteMovie action through the connect method.
+* [b] **We can delete movies within the Movie Component.** Connect the deleteMovie action through the connect method. (goto Movie.js) -ok I think, but I don't fully understand

 * [c] **Find the HTML element that should trigger a deletion in the movie component.** Create and connect the necessary event handlers to call deleteMovie on the current movie's id.
-After setting the state, redirect the user using the push('/movies') command.
+After setting the state, redirect the user using the push('/movies') command. -ok

 * [d] Add in an ADD_MOVIE case to movieReducer.js.

 * [e] Make this new case return a version of state with new movie values passed in through the payload.

 * [f] Create an action creator for addMovie in movieActions.js.

 * [g] Find the component that triggers the adding of a movie and connect the addMovie action.

 * [h] Create and connect the necessary event handlers to call addMovie.

 * [i] Add in push('/movies/) after calling your action to trigger a redirect.

 #### Task 5: Build out the favorites reducer